-There's so much to explain that I doubt the user you're requesting answers from would even know where to start.
+There's so much to explain that I doubt the anon you're requesting answers from would even know where to start.

-If that user had copypasted all the text from TVTropes, over to here, you wouldn't have fucking known the difference.
+If that anon had copypasted all the text from TVTropes, over to here, you wouldn't have fucking known the difference.